w5xd/ASW12V/README.md

 <p>Power and Ground</p>

 <p>The PCB layout has three sections each with four input/output channels and with grounds and
 VCC isolated to that section.
+In the photo above, all the G and 12V connections are, by default, isolated from each other.
+The PCB has solder jumpers to enable interconnects among them.
+See below.
  The power and ground circuit is this:
 <a href='ASW12V-circuit3.pdf'>ASW12V-circuit3.pdf</a>.
 There are a lot of options on the PCB for exactly what Ground and VCC connections get connected internal to the device.